EricLendvai/harbour-language-for-ai-training/harbour_language_rules.md

 - Use `static function` for helpers and internal utilities
 - Use non-STATIC routines only for intentional APIs or entry points

+Practical note:
+- Prefer placing `static` helpers at the top of the PRG (before public/exported routines) to avoid link-time resolution edge cases.

 ---

 ### 8.5 Parameters, arity, and argument count